Go to content

 This table highlights the importance of choosing each material according to its function and location.
 An effective solution is the result of a coherent combination, not the arbitrary addition of elements.

-Acoustic treatment for Nokomis customers: combining comfort, ecology and aesthetics
+Acoustic treatment for Nokomis customers Nokomis combining comfort, ecology, and aesthetics

-Julien, a communications executive living in the city center, spends his days between video meetings, recording podcasts and editing content.
-His living room, as bright as it was uncluttered, sounded unpleasant, despite his best efforts: carpets, plants, bookcases.
+Julien, a communications executive living in the city center, spends his days between video meetings, podcast recordings, and content editing.
+His living room, as bright as it is minimalist, had an unpleasant echo, despite his attempts to remedy it with rugs, plants, and bookshelves.
 Nothing seemed to be enough.
-This need for calm, combined with a desire to buy responsibly, led him to Nokomis.
+This need for calm, combined with a desire to shop responsibly, led him to Nokomis.

-For over ten years, Nokomis has been offering noise reduction curtains combining performance and design, designed and manufactured in France.
-The "Performance PLUS" model, for example, reduces noise by up to 30 dB, while offering complete blackout and thermal insulation.
-For Julien, this means being able to record without noise interference, even in dense urban environments.
+For over ten years, Nokomis noise-reducing curtains that combine performance and design, designed and manufactured in France.
+The "Performance PLUS" model, for example, reduces noise by up to 30 dB while providing complete blackout and thermal insulation.
+For Julien, this means being able to record without noise interference, even in a dense urban environment.

-Acoustic curtains, on the other hand, let light through while absorbing five times more noise than conventional curtains.
-It's this duality - acoustic efficiency and clarity - that appeals to designers and telecommuting professionals alike.
-Nokomis also stands out for its manufacture using environmentally-friendly materials, with a real commitment to sustainability.
+Acoustic voile curtains, meanwhile, let light through while absorbing five times more noise than traditional voile curtains.
+It is this duality—acoustic efficiency and clarity—that appeals to designers and telework professionals.
+Nokomis also Nokomis for its use of eco-friendly materials, with a genuine commitment to sustainability.

 Each product is customizable, allowing perfect integration into the existing space.
 For Julien, this is not just a technical purchase, but a choice in line with his values.
 The customer experience, from advice to installation, is seamless, professional and respectful.